About this document

 Prerequisites

-Before you get started, make sure that you have the appropriate development kit for your F-RAM product line and have installed the required software.
-You also need internet access to the GitHub repositories during project creation.
+product line and have installed the required software.
+You also need internet to access the GitHub repositories during project creation.

 Using these instructions